vwout/docker-openluup/readme.md

 A Dockerfile and [Composefile](blob/master/docker-compose.yml) for creation of a [Debian](blob/master/openluup/Dockerfile) or [Alpine](blob/master/openluup-alpine/Dockerfile) based openluup container.

 [OpenLuup](https://github.com/akbooer/openLuup) is a pure Lua open-source emulation of the [Vera](http://getvera.com/) Luup environment.
+This image provides a runtime environment and includes all Vera Lua libraries.
+In addition, a CoAP library for Lua, [luacoap](https://github.com/vwout/luacoap) is included.

 The Dockerized openluup environment is based on the openLuup installation script and starts with a running OpenLuup instance on port 3480 using a modified version of the openluup_reload script.
 This modified script adds a hook that captures the stop signal send to the container and calls the luup stop API call to gracefully shutdown a container.